CFPM/RapidCF/README.md

 Along with the standard get/set methods, a ORMEntity Object has a few built in methods to help with Lazy Loading

 ####_export
+Accepts: Array of keys to export (not required)
+Returns: Struct
 Description: Exports the object, and all children objects

 ####_import